 - justify a less severe sentence where there was a serious risk that imprisonment could have a significant adverse effect on the offender's mental health.

-Orders for Mentally Ill Offenders
+Orders for Offenders with Mental Illness

 If an offender has a mental illness, two additional types of order can be made:

-- court assessment order
+- a court assessment order

-- court secure treatment order.
+- a court secure treatment order.